How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 RESTORATION

 This is an amatuer cleaning and pressing group and website.
 We do not encourage restoration that could lead to receiving a purple “Restored” label from a third party grading company.
 Replacing staples, cleaning staples, or even replacing wraps can get flagged easily for restoration.
 We are not trying to "get away with" a higher grade by attempting to "cheat the system" of third party grading.
-This logic includes using tips from our second book, Comic Book Stain Removal and Whitening.
+This logic includes using tips from our second book, Comic Book SRW.
 If you use our exclusive methods of Heat Overlay Press (HOP) or Blue Light LED (BLED), you will possibly receive a purple restored label from a third party grading service company.
 Do not continue stain removal and whitening methods by going too far and pushing the very limits to the extreme.
 If you have a bright white comic book from 1948 that looks like it was printed yesterday but has multiple color breaks, creases and rusty staples you should be fully prepared for a purple restored label.
 One or two treatments can be very effective while producing positive natural results.
 Don't over do it!

 DON'T TRUST YOURSELF?

 Need a skilled professional presser?
 Find one right here in the group!
-Services Locator: http://bit.ly/2m9BBNl
+Services Locator: https://bit.ly/4iUXvuD

 VIDEO TUTORIALS